BlackHolePerturbationToolkit/Teukolsky/index.md

 ## Homogeneous solutions

 The homogeneous solutions are also easily computed.
-They can be extracted from the `mode` object above using `R=mode["Radial"]`.
+They can be extracted from the `mode` object above using `R = mode["Radial"]`.
 This returns a `TeukolskyRadialFunction[]` which can be evaluated at a given radius, i.e., `R[20.]`.
 The homogeneous solutions can also be computed directly via the `TeukolskyRadial[s, l, m, a, ω]` function.

 ## Renormalized angular momentum